tsu-java/.github/profile/README.md

 # Hi there 👋

-TSU Java is an organization profile that contains interesting projects from students which learned Java in Tbilisi State University.
+TSU Java is an organization profile that contains interesting projects from students who've learnt Java in Tbilisi State University (a.k.a.
+TSU).
 These repositories are open for public to check out, critique, fork, contribute to and etc.